-Davis students can attend virtual financial aid help sessions every Tuesday and Thursday afternoon to get personalized assistance.
-The school also has virtual advising sessions on Tuesday mornings, which is an opportunity to check in about college and career planning.
+Last year, Davis students couldattend virtual financial aid help sessions every Tuesday and Thursday afternoon to get personalized assistance.
+The school also had virtual advising sessions on Tuesday mornings, which is an opportunity to check in about college and career planning.

-Davis also has hosted two FAFSA/WASFA completion events – the second of which happened Nov.
-17. Seniors received a survey in advance asking where they are in their financial aid form process – information that Kindle and his team used to cater their support to individual students’ needs.
+Davis also has hosted two FAFSA/WASFA completion events.
+Seniors received a survey in advance asking where they are in their financial aid form process – information that Kindle and his team used to cater their support to individual students’ needs.